-2.1 Describe how the information in the system will be used in support of the program's business purpose.
+2.1 Describe how the information in the system that will be used in support of the program's business purpose.

-Version Date: October 1, 2022 Page 12 of 40 Identify and list each use (both internal and external to VA) of the information collected or maintained.
+Identify and list each use (both internal and external to VA) of the information collected or maintained.
 This question is related to privacy control AP-2, Purpose Specification.

-Name - Multiple uses, including: Display on a user's screen and on a supervisor's screen Display on a training certificate of completion Display on training and employee development related reports Exchange with other systems with which TMS 2.0 has approved integrations Differentiating one user record from another.

-Social Security Number - Not visible through the TMS 2.0 interface.
-Used by back-end processes to uniquely identify user records during: Self-enrollment profile creation EHRI reporting Integration with approved VA and third-party systems

-Date of Birth - Not visible through the TMS 2.0 interface.
-Used by back-end processes to support Self-enrollment EHRI reporting Accreditation reporting

-Business Mailing Address - For delivery of hard-copy training materials.

-Business Zip Code - Delivery of hard-copy training materials.

-Phone Number(s) - Contacting individuals with respect to talent management system processes.

-Email Address - For non-employees, this is a user profile identifier.
-Other uses fall in the category of notifying individuals with respect to multiple talent management system processes: Learning expiration Learning assignment Learning scheduling System approval actions

-Ad hoc communications regarding talent management topics Administrator notifications

-Financial Account Information- Collected for senior executives only in order to facilitate the succession planning process.

-Certificate/License Numbers - Support recording and reporting of accredited learning.

-Competency Assessments - Supports identification of an individual's skills and sill gaps, the latter of which is used to support creation of individual development plans.

-Individual Development Plan - Assist employees in career and personal development.

-Learning History - Provide official record of training activities.

-Veteran Status - Supports senior executive succession planning efforts.

-Employee Number - Unique user identifier that can validate user identities when integrating with other VA systems.

-Service Computation Date - Informs assignment and recurrence of training.

-Student Identifier - Application-specific unique identifier for the user that is used for: System login/unique identifier Integration with other VA and third-party systems Included in report outputs (can be masked)

-Comments about Student - Document actions taken to update a user's profile.

-Person Identifier- Unique identifier for a user that supports integration with other systems.

-Windows Log On - Aids in TMS 2.0 administrator identification of users.
+PII/PHI Data Element Internal Use External Use

+Name Multiple uses, including: Not used

+• Display on a user's

+screen and on a

+supervisor's screen

+• Display on a training

+certificate of

+completion

+• Display on training and

+employee development

+related reports

+Exchange with other systems with which TMS 2.0 has approved integrations Differentiating one user record from another.
+Social Security Number Not visible through the TMS 2.0 interface.
+Used by back- end processes to uniquely identify user records during: Self-enrollment profile creation EHRI reporting Integration with approved VA and third-party systems Not used Date of Birth Not visible through the TMS 2.0 interface.
+Used by back- end processes to support: • Self-enrollment • EHRI reporting • Accreditation reporting Not used Business Mailing Address For delivery of hard-copy training materials.
+Not used Business Zip Code Delivery of hard-copy training materials.
+Not used Phone Number(s) Contacting individuals with respect to talent management system processes.
+Single-Use Pin delivery.
+Not used Email Address For non-employees, this is a user profile identifier.
+Other uses fall in the category of notifying individuals with respect to multiple talent management system processes: Learning expiration Learning assignment Learning scheduling System approval actionsAd hoc communications Not used regarding talent management topics • Administrator notifications • Password reset, username reminder, and Single-Use PIN delivery Certificate/License Numbers Support recording and reporting of accredited learning.
+Not used Learning History Provide official record of training activities.
+Not used Veteran Status Supports senior executive succession planning efforts.
+Not used Employee Number Unique user identifier that can validate user identities when integrating with other VA systems.
+Not used Student Identifier Application-specific unique identifier for the user that is used for: System login/unique identifier Integration with other VA and third-party systems Included in report outputs (can be masked) Not used Person Identifier Unique identifier for a user that supports integration with other systems.
+Not used Windows Log On Aids in TMS 2.0 administrator identification of users.
 Can also be included in report outputs for the same purpose.
 Also used by Information Security Officers and local administrators to identify users' compliance with mandatory training requirements.

-Travel Card - Alpha character used only to determine if an individual holds a government travel card and, if so, what level of training their travel card status requires.

-Purchase Card - Alpha character used only to determine if an individual holds a government purchase card and, if so, what level of training their purchase card status requires.
+Not used

-VAU Identifier - Used to uniquely identify a user in support of VA's Single Sign-On capability.

-E-Profile Identifier - Used to support a pharmacist's accreditation documentation requirements.

-VA Security ID - Used to uniquely identify user profiles and facilitate VA Single Sign-On
+VAU Identifier Used to uniquely identify a user in support of VA's Single Sign-On capability.
+Not used E-Profile Identifier Used to support a pharmacist's accreditation documentation requirements.
+Not used VA Security ID Used to uniquely identify user profiles and facilitate VA Single Sign-On Not used

 2.2 What types of tools are used to analyze data and what type of data may be produced?
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and

-These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity an Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis.
+Describe any type of analysis the system conducts and the data that is created from the analysis?